dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 - Host
 - Applications (optional)

-When a failed condition of monitored k8s element occurs the state panel shows lowered percentage value on health indicator.
+When a failed condition of monitored host element occurs the state panel shows lowered percentage value on health indicator.
 If the state of health is too low and the percentage value reached warning or even critical threshold, corresponding state panel changes its color.
 Intuitive green, orange and red color principle is used.
 When failed state lasts longer than **5** minutes (default) then the relevant alert is triggered and highlighted in alert panel.
-Also the panel representing the overall health of the k8s cluster in the monitoring layer 0 changes accordingly.
+Also the panel representing the overall health of the host in the monitoring layer 0 changes accordingly.
-The first layer is the source of all aggregated k8s cluster alerts triggered by dNation monitoring.
+The first layer is the source of all aggregated hosts alerts triggered by dNation monitoring.

 #### Alerts
 The upper section shows the amount of triggered critical and warning alerts.
 If you want to see detailed list of triggered alerts simply apply the drill down principle.

 #### Host
-Host section gives you a clear overview of host's CPU, memory, disk and network utilization.
+Host section gives you clear overview of host's CPU, memory, disk and network utilization.
 Each system metric is visualized in several state panels.
-The main host overall utilization panel and information panels which show used and total state of system metric.
+The main host overall utilization panel and information panels show used and total state of system metric.

 #### Applications
-In order to thoroughly understand application health, we created custom dashboards which help us to deeply understand and diagnose host applications.
-Currently, we designed several dashboards such cadvisor.
+In order to thoroughly understand application health, we created custom dashboards which help us to properly understand and diagnose host applications.
+As of today, we have designed several dashboards such as cadvisor.
-Layer 1 state panels aggregate important information of monitored application, green, orange and red colors principle inform us if there is some action needed and drill down principle can be used to access rich and detailed application dashboard.
+Layer 1 state panels aggregate important information of monitored application.
+Green, orange and red color principle informs us if there is some action needed and drill down principle can be used to access verbose and detailed application dashboard.

 - If you want to customize your L1 layer by custom host monitoring template definition, see [How to customize my host monitoring?](#how-to-customize-my-host-monitoring) section.
 - If you are interested in the host application monitoring, see [How to set up host application monitoring?](#how-to-set-up-host-application-monitoring) section.